lukasjenks/davisbot/README.md

-# Davis Bot
+# DAVIS (Bot)

 ## Summary

-Davis Bot is a multipurpose bot made with Node.js/sqlite3 and supports, among other things, persistent custom author (with picture) and custom quote storage and retrieval and persistent custom picture/GIF storage and retrieval.
+DAVIS is a multipurpose bot made with Node.js/sqlite3 and supports, among other things, persistent custom author (with picture) and custom quote storage and retrieval and persistent custom picture/GIF storage and retrieval.

 ## Note